deftjs/DeftJS/README.md

 		...
 	]);

-When the Injector attempts to resolve dependencies for these identifiers, a singleton instance of the specified class will be created and returned.
+When the Injector is called to resolve dependencies for these identifiers, a singleton instance of the specified class will be created and returned.

 Where necessary, you can also specify constructor parameters: